Klipper3d/klipper/docs/Command_Templates.md

   between micro-controller architectures and with each code revision.
 - `printer.mcu.last_stats.<statistics_name>`: Statistics information
   on the micro-controller connection.
+- `printer.palette2.ping`: Amount of the last reported Palette 2 ping in percent.
+- `printer.palette2.remaining_load_length`: When starting a Palette 2
+  print, this will be the amount of filament to load into the extruder.
+- `printer.palette2.is_splicing`: True when the Palette 2 is splicing
+  filament.

 The above list is subject to change - if using an attribute be sure to review the [Config Changes document](Config_Changes.md) when upgrading